stakater/til/prometheus/monitoring-etcd.md

 # ETCD-Monitoring

+## 1. Check if Pods Running

+Check in the kube-system namespace that etcd pods are running, there should be two pods, one `etcd-server` and other `etcd-server-events`.

+## 2. Check if etcd Service created

-To configure Prometheus to scrape ETCD, first check if corresponding pods & services are running of etcd.
+Check if corresponding services are running of etcd.
+If yes, then skip this step.
 If no, then create service for etcd pod.
 And add a label to that service you will be using in the service monitor.
 A sample service is given below.

 ```yaml
 apiVersion: v1